cds-snc/platform-forms-client/.github/ISSUE_TEMPLATE/bug.md

 - **Output**: (form ID, link, JSON form file...)

 ## Expected behaviour
-A clear and concise description of what you expected to happen.
+A clear and concise description of what's expected instead.

 ## Screenshots or videos
-If applicable, add visual proof to help explain the problem.
+Visual proof to help explain the problem.

 ## Additional context
-Add any other context about the problem here.
+Any other information about the problem here.